Skip to main content

 How can a PID be made?

-It may be made in writing (addressed to an ANSTO Authorised Officer or by email to [email protected]) or orally.
-In order to be covered by the legal provisions of the PID Act, a public interest disclosure should be made to ANSTO’s authorised officers.
+A PID can may be made in writing (addressed to an ANSTO Authorised Officer or by email to [email protected]) or orally.

 Alternatively, for people currently working at ANSTO, disclosures may also be made to their Supervisor.
 Your disclosure should contain as much information as possible to assist a decision to be made on an appropriate investigation.
 Ideally, this would include: